mariadb-corporation/dev-example-skysql-htap-quickstart/README.md

 **The following is a walkthrough to get you up and running with a MariaDB SkySQL [Hybrid Transactional/Analytical Processing (HTAP)](https://mariadb.com/docs/solutions/htap/) database instance in less than 15 minutes.** No, seriously.
 Alright, let's get started!

 And, if you haven't yet - [sign up for MariaDB SkySQL](https://mariadb.com/products/skysql/get-started/).
 We're currently offering $500 credit which is a lot of runway depending on how you set up your instances.
+TL;DR it's free for developers wanting to check it out.

 ## Prerequisites